scheidelg/ghpa/GitHub-Credential-Security.md

  - GHPA's default configuration discourages use of a user's regular GitHub password, through 'ghpaTokensOnlyFlag' option.

-   This is implemented through a basic check of whether the presented 'password' matches the format for a GitHub personal access token string, which is to say a string of 40 hexadecimal characters; and if not refusing to authenticate to GitHub.
+   This is implemented through a basic check of whether the presented 'password' matches the format for a GitHub personal access token string; and if not refusing to authenticate to GitHub.

+   Personall access token strings are 40 hexadecimal characters.
 A user could potentially use 40 hexadecimal characters string as their regular password, but I'm thinking odds are low.

  - GitHub is deprecating the use API password authentication.
 This will be fully deprecated by November 2020.<sup>[\[7\]](https://developer.github.com/changes/2020-02-14-deprecating-password-auth/)</sup>

- - GitHub accounts that have multifactor authentication (MFA) enabled won't be able to use their regular password to authenticate through GHPA.
+ - GitHub accounts that have multifactor authentication (MFA) enabled - hopefully, all of them - won't be able to use their regular password to authenticate through GHPA.

  - GHPA doesn't save the GitHub credentials to sessionStorage until after successful authentication.